College of Arts and Science

 A major consists of at least 21 credits, including at least 15 credits in courses numbered 2000 or above, 12 of which must be taken in MU course work.
 See detailed departmental information for additional requirements for specific majors.

-Each student must declare and receive official approval for a major by submitting a graduation plan no later than the semester after completion of 60 credits.
+Each student must declare and receive official approval for a major by submitting a graduation plan during the semester after completion of 60 credits.
 The purpose of the graduation plan is to acquaint students with all requirements that must be met prior to graduation and to plan for the timely completion of these requirements.
-Departments and programs approve the graduation plan only when the student has met the following criteria:

 Requirements for an Optional Minor